kfchou/kfchou.github.io/_posts/2024-10-26-uv-virtual-env-tools.md

-*This table was generated with a bot so it might not be 100% accurate.
-Uv was less than a year old at the time of writing, so its information may be incomplete
+*This table was generated with a bot so it might not be 100% accurate. uv was less than a year old at the time of writing, so its information may be incomplete

 # Detailed Comparison